n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/ConvertKit/README.md

 ## Example Usage

-This workflow allows you to add a subscriber to a form, create a tag and add the subscriber to the tag.You can also find the [workflow](https://n8n.io/workflows/642) on n8n.io.
+This workflow allows you to add a subscriber to a form, create a tag and add the subscriber to the tag using the ConvertKit node.
+You can also find the [workflow](https://n8n.io/workflows/642) on n8n.io.
 This example usage workflow would use the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [ConvertKit]()